 In the middle of the two opposing sides stood Solon.
 He was rich, but he hadn’t joined the Council of Archontes, nor did he support their oppression of the poor.
 He felt that change was urgently needed, but he didn’t share the taste that so many of his fellow citizens had for the abolition of private property.
 Desperately worried about the state of his city, he went to Delphi for the second time in as many years to ask the oracle what he should do.
 “Take the helm and be the vessel’s guide,” she said.
 “Many in Athens will be on your side.”

 So, Solon announced his candidacy to become the next supreme archon.
 In normal times, he would only have needed to convince the Council of his worthiness, but these were not normal times.
 The oligarchs were palpably afraid of the chanting mobs who marched through the city’s streets almost every day now.
 They feared that to appoint the wrong person at this juncture could bring wrack and ruin crashing down on all their heads.
 In this time of extremes, Solon realized that he could ensure his election through moderation — by making himself just acceptable enough to the Council and to the people.
 He promised the first group a return to safety and order, even as he promised the second that he would seriously address their legitimate grievances.
 He made his speeches just cryptic enough to avoid offending either party, whilst encouraging each to build its own edifice of meaning upon the scanty framework of his actual words.
 For example, he said that “when things are even there can never be war.”
-This the rich took to mean that he would proceed as supreme archon in a cautious, even-handed, non-disruptive way; this the poor took to mean that he would in fact give them the sweeping redistribution of wealth they had been demanding.
+This the rich took to mean that he would proceed as supreme archon in an even-handed, non-disruptive way; this the poor took to mean that he would in fact give them the sweeping redistribution of wealth they were demanding.

 The nervous Council, convinced that he represented their best compromise in these trying times, gave Solon the post he sought.
 But some in the Council perhaps regretted their vote when, the day after he assumed power, he asked them all to assemble on the Areopagus once again.
 “The body politic of Athens is sick,” he said to them.
 “I ask for your permission to attempt a cure.
 Over the course of the next year, I will prepare a new constitution for our city.
 This I will formally present to the Council and the people on the last day of my term, just before you select my successor.
 I ask for a solemn oath from you now to abide by my constitution for ten years, without making any changes except those I myself agree to over that span of time.
 At the end of a decade, you may change it or throw it out entirely if you find it doesn’t answer Athens’s needs.
 Will you swear this oath now?”